companieshouse/node-session-handler/README.md

 # node-session-handler

-Module provides a way of handling Companies House sessions.
+Module provides a way of handling Companies House sessions for node apps.

-Module offers the following artifacts:

-- `Session` that reflects structure of the session including elements of Single Sign-On
-- `SessionStore` that is responsible for reading and writing session data from / to database taking care of data encoding / decoding
-- `SessionMiddleware` that provides easy to use express.js middleware reading session based on the request cookie

 ## Prerequisite